HAR5H1E/F1-CI-CD/README.md

 | CatBoost | 2.50 | ~8% better |
 | LightGBM | 2.77 | no improvement |

 Random Forest was selected as the production model.
-It's worth noting the model predicts *expected* finishing position under normal race conditions — it does not and cannot predict incidents like crashes or mechanical failures, which are excluded from training by design (see [Design Decisions](#design-decisions)).
+It's worth noting the model predicts *expected* finishing position under normal race conditions — it does not and cannot predict incidents like crashes or mechanical failures, which are excluded from training by design

 ## Tech stack